How Smart Meters Can Transform Your Business

 Note: By installing a smart meter in your home, you’ll receive the most accurate data and won’t need to submit meter readings to view your usage.

-When trying to cut back on your energy usage, it’s important to know how you use your energy, as well as how much.
+When trying to cut back on your energy usage, it’s important to know how much energy you are using.
 With the Energy Cost Calculator app, you can analyse which appliances in your home use the most energy.
 The concept is pretty simple: enter the wattage of your appliance and how often you use it to find out how much it is costing you to run.

 The app isn’t 100% accurate as it doesn’t have access to information about your tariff.
 It also relies on you giving accurate readings on how much you use an appliance.
-However, it’s a good starting point to find out which appliances are costing you the most to operate.
+However, if you don’t want to invest in energy monitoring hardware, it’s a good starting point to find out which appliances are costing you the most.

 Running out of phone battery is a modern-day nightmare that most of us fear.
 To combat this, many people are guilty of overcharging our phones when it’s simply not necessary (putting your phone on charge before bed, for example, is much longer than it needs to fully charge).